 - Fund for Education Abroad Scholarships.
 Open to US citizens or permanent residents for a minimum of four weeks of study abroad.
 Awards include general scholarships and dedicated scholarships for students who meet specific criteria (including the Rainbow Scholarship for LGBTQI students).
 Awards are up to $10,000.

 - The General Federation of Women's Clubs of Massachusetts offers up to $800 in scholarships students whose permanent home is in Massachusetts who will study abroad during the summer, fall, spring, or academic year.
 Applications are generally due March 1; contact Marta DiBenedetto, Scholarship Chairman.

 - The Benjamin A. Gilman Undergraduate Study Abroad Scholarship.
 Open to US citizens or nationals who are receiving federal Pell Grant funding.
 Deadlines are typically in October for spring, in March for summer and fall programs.
 Awards cover up to $5,000 for a semester abroad.
 Students studying "critical need" languages (including Arabic, Chinese, Korean, and Russian) are eligible for an additional award of $3,000.
-Students should list Joanne Picard, Dean of International Studies, as the study abroad adviser who will endorse their application.
+Read the MHC Gilman Scholarship application instructions before applying.

 - GO!
 Overseas Scholarship.
 Open to current students who will be enrolled in a study abroad program of any duration during the coming academic year.
 Awards are $1,000.
 Selection is based on creativity and analytical thinking as demonstrated through writing samples and/or video submissions.